Thank you for your support. Please complete the form below to donate to Limestone Ecosystem.

 New Zealand has over 70 rare ecosystems that cover less than 0.5% of our land.
 These small patches hold incredible biodiversity, but they are collapsing right before our eyes.
 Restoring limestone ecosystems like Wai o Toura is crucial if we want to preserve our natural heritage and protect the species that call this land home.

-DOC and NZNF are working together to help save the Alborn skink restore the mauri (life force) of limestone ecosystems.
+DOC and NZNF are working together to help restore the mauri (life force) of limestone ecosystems.
 Help us save this sacred site before it’s too late.

 You can donate directly to this project through New Zealand Nature Fund (NZNF).
 We are the charitable trust responsible for funds donated to this project.